Luna-Klatzer/docs_openhiven.py/source/hivenclient.rst

          If :class:`True` the Websocket and HTTPClient are connected and running

          ..
 Note::
-            :class:`initialized` is not the same as :attr:`ready`!
+            The attribute:class:`initialized` is not the same as :attr:`ready`!

-            :class:`initialized` only means the connection has started and is active but does not mean it has received any data!
-            Trying to use Hiven Data will likely throw Errors or return :class:`None`!
+            It only represents an active connection to Hiven and should not be used to trigger interaction with Hiven!

          :type: :class:`bool`